nickpeck/pyimageresizer/README.md

 A simple no-frills GUI utility to help novice users with resizing camera images.

-The app presents a GUI with simple presets and a drop zone into which images can be dragged for processing.
+The app presents a GUI with simple presets and a drop zone into which images (or folders) can be dragged for processing.
+In the case of folders, only the 1st level of files are processed.

-## Usage
+## Usage (Development)

 You will need to specify the path to the folder containing the tkdnd binaries:
 ~~~